Eleanor-lmn/CARING/README.md

 ### 2. Code

-See meta-widar.py for the interactive demo of the paper.
+See meta-widar.py for the code of the paper.